next-exp/IC/doc/contributing.rst

        message and then perform the commit with ``C-c C-c``.

-       When you get around to creating a pull request, you should replace all your checkpoint commit messages with one, coherent, clean, descriptive commit message describing your work.
-So, the purpose of the checkpoint commit messages is to make authoring the pull request commit message as easy as possible.
+       When you get around to creating a pull request, you should squash (see below) your checkpoint commit messages into a smaller number of coherent, clean, commits with descriptive commit messages describing your work.
+The purpose of the checkpoint commit messages is to make authoring the pull request commit messages as easy as possible.

    - git CLI: TODO

-3. Make sure that the code you contribute is adequately tested.
+4. Make sure that the code you contribute is adequately tested.
 See below.

-4. Whenever you want to see whether your current code builds and passes all the required tests in a clean environment, commit (described above) and push to your fork (origin).
+5. Whenever you want to see whether your current code builds and passes all the required tests in a clean environment, commit (described above) and push to your fork (origin).